Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: System Model

 \section{System Model}

 Consider an ISAC system where $K_{T_s}$ sensing users (objects) and $K_{T_c}$ communication users are connected to a BS.
-As shown in Fig. \ref{Fig_configuratin}, the BS is equipped with an $M$-element uniform linear array (ULA), where the spacing between adjacent elements is set to half the wavelength of the received signal.
-Due to sporadic behavior, only a small fraction of sensing and communication users are active at each transmission, and a significant portion of users do not transmit any signal.
+As shown in Fig. \ref{Fig_configuratin}, the BS is equipped with an $M$-element uniform linear array (ULA) with element spacing of $d=0.5\lambda$, where $\lambda$ represents the wavelength of the received signal.
+Due to sporadic behaviour, only a small fraction of sensing and communication users are active at each transmission, and a significant portion of users do not transmit any signal.
 All active sensing and communication users simultaneously share the same length-$n$ frame for transmitting signals.
 To generate its transmitted signal, each communication user maps its bit sequence $\mathbf{w}_j\in \{0, 1\}^{ B_c}$ to the first $2^{B_c}$ rows of the codebook $\mathbf{A}\in \mathbb{C}^{(2^{B_s}+2^{B_c})\times n}$, and each sensing user generates its transmitted signal by randomly choosing a row among the last $2^{B_s}$ rows of the codebook $\mathbf{A}$.
-Note that since there are no message sequences to be transmitted by the sensing users, $B_s$ lacks a predefined value and must be optimally chosen according to the system configuration.
+Note that since there are no message sequences to be transmitted by the sensing users, the value of $B_s$ lacks a predefined value and must be optimally chosen according to the system configuration.